pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `writable-file-max-buffer-size`

 + The maximum buffer size used by WritableFileWrite
-+ Default value: 1MB
++ Default value: `1MB`
 + Minimum value: `0`
 + Unit: B|KB|MB|GB

 ### `use-direct-io-for-flush-and-compaction`

-+ To use `O_DIRECT` for both reads and writes in background flush and compactions
++ Determines whether to use `O_DIRECT` for both reads and writes in background flush and compactions
 + Default value: `false`

 ### `rate-bytes-per-sec`